Binary-code compatibility: Binary compatible operating systems

 Binary compatible operating systems are OSes that aim to implement binary compatibility with another OS, or another variant of the same brand.
 This means that they are ABI-compatible (for application binary interface).
 As the job of an OS is to run programs, the instruction set architectures running the OSes have to be the same or compatible.
 Otherwise, programs can be employed within a CPU emulator or a faster dynamic translation mechanism to make them compatible.

 For example, the Linux kernel is not compatible with Windows.
-This does not mean that Linux can't be binary compatible with Windows applications.
+This does not mean that Linux cannot be binary compatible with Windows applications.
 Additional software, Wine, is available that does that to some degree.
-The ReactOS development effort seeks to create an open-source, free software OS that is binary compatible with Microsoft's Windows NT family of OSes using Wine for application compatibility and reimplementing the Windows kernel for additional compatibility such as for drivers whereas Linux would use Linux drivers not Windows drivers.
+The ReactOS development effort seeks to create an open-source, free software OS that is binary compatible with Microsoft's Windows NT family of OSes using Wine for application compatibility and reimplementing the Windows kernel for additional compatibility such as for drivers whereas Linux would use Linux drivers, not Windows drivers.
 FreeBSD and other members of the BSD family have binary compatibility with the Linux kernel in usermode by translating Linux system calls into BSD ones.
 This enables the application and libraries code that run on Linux-based OSes to be run on BSD as well.

-Note that a binary compatible OS is different from running an alternative OS through virtualization or emulation, which is done to run software within the alternative OS in the case when the host OS isn't compatible.
+Note that a binary compatible OS is different from running an alternative OS through virtualization or emulation, which is done to run software within the alternative OS in the case when the host OS is not compatible.
 Sometimes virtualization is provided with the host OS (or such software can be obtained), which effectively makes the host OS compatible with programs.
 For example, Windows XP Mode for Windows 7 allows users to run a 64-bit version of Windows 7 and enable old software to still work in a 32-bit virtual machine running Windows XP; VMware Workstation/VMware Fusion, Parallels Workstation, and Windows Virtual PC allow other OSes to be run on Windows, Linux, and macOS.

 For another example, Mac OS X on the PowerPC had the ability to run Mac OS 9 and earlier application software through Classic—but this did not make Mac OS X a binary compatible OS with Mac OS 9.
 Instead, the Classic environment was actually running Mac OS 9.1 in a virtual machine, running as a normal process inside of Mac OS X.